Course Start Date:

-This course has been produced by the Center for Industrial Research and Service (CIRAS) and features presentations by Dr. David Grewell of Iowa State University.
+This online asynchronous course has been produced by the Center for Industrial Research and Service (CIRAS) and features presentations by Dr. David Grewell of Iowa State University.
 You will be introduced to the various methods of plastics welding in a way that will help you make decisions about its application in your workplace.

 At the end of this course, you will have a good foundation of the independent parameters, how to identify and set them up in an industry setting for a particular application.
-You will also be able to adjust these parameters in order to optimize your process to produce highest quality parts.
+You will also be able to adjust these parameters in order to optimize your process to produce the highest quality parts.

 You will be able to:

 - Compare welding with adhesive and mechanical fasteners.

 - Demonstrate an appreciation of advantages and disadvantages as well as the limitations of various joining methods such as mechanical fasteners and adhesives.

 - Explain the governing principles that define welding plastics; that is, transport phenomena such as heat transport and mass transport (fluid flow) as well as molecular diffusion.

 - Outline the process parameters and how they affect weld quality.
 Specifically, explain how a machine operates, how to set a machine up, and, potentially, how to troubleshoot a machine based on the part quality and weld quality that you are seeing.

 - Explain particular processes and what the process parameters are and how they affect weld quality.